Luis Marín (footballer, born 1983)

-Luis Antonio Marín Barahona (born 18 May 1983) is a Chilean former footballer who plays goalkeeper.
+Luis Antonio Marín Barahona (born 18 May 1983) is a Chilean former footballer who played as a goalkeeper.

 Career

+As a youth player, Marín was with a Colo-Colo football academy based in Casablanca and also represented the Valparaíso's team and Unión Cordillera.
+After trialed with Santiago Wanderers and Colo-Colo, he signed with Audax Italiano as a professional player.

 Marin began his professional career playing for Audax Italiano from 2003 to 2006, and later in 2007 he joined Lota Schwager.
 In 2008, Marín was signed by Unión Española.
 His performances at Unión led to being selected for the Chile national football team to play in the 2010 FIFA World Cup.

 In January 2011 he signed for O'Higgins and was captain of the team, reaching the 2012 Torneo Apertura final lost with Universidad de Chile on the penalty shoot-out, club which Marín signed a two-year loan in 2013.

 On 18 December 2014, after he finished contract with Universidad de Chile, Marin signed for Sporting Kansas City of Major League Soccer.
 After playing Sporting KC's first eight matches (2–2–4) of 2015 with 19 saves, three shutouts and a 1.50 goals against average, Marin agreed to terminate his contract on 27 May.

 On 3 June 2015, he returned his country for join Palestino.